Knowledge

 Pick the API key and embedding model.
 The embedding model vectorizes ingested documents so they can be queried semantically.
 The same model is used for both indexing and querying, which is why it is locked once saved.

 - Key — only keys whose synced models have configured embedding dimensions appear in this list.
 If yours is missing, go to LLM Providers > Models, sync the provider, and set the dimensions for the embedding model.
 Supported dimensions: 384, 768, 1024, 1536, 3072.
+Keys connected through a subscription sign-in (an X Premium login, for example) do not appear — Knowledge needs an API key.

 - Model — any embedding-capable model exposed by the selected key.

 To change the embedding model, click Drop to clear the existing index — every document will need to be re-embedded on the next connector sync.
+The lock also applies in LLM Providers > Models: the configured model's embedding dimensions and input modalities cannot be edited until the configuration is dropped.

 Reranking Configuration

-- Key — any LLM provider key.
+- Key — any LLM provider API key.
+Subscription sign-ins do not appear here either.

 Creating a Knowledge Base